LegitimateTech/lgt-phygital-nft-v3/README.md

 * Copy and paste the NFT contract `.sol` file into Remix or import this repository via git.
 * Make sure to turn on optimizations when compiling and deploying to save on gas fees.
 * To verify the contract on blockchain scanners such as Etherscan or Polygonscan manually, flatten the contract file and copy the contents of the flattened file to the verification page on the blockchain scanner as a single file contract.
-There is also an Etherscan plugin for Remix that works for Ethereum mainnet only.
+There is also an Etherscan plugin for Remix that works with Snowtrace and Polygonscan as well.
+Use the API key from Snowtrace or Polygonscan when verifying on those respective chains.